zhangjinshui-nerveee/nerveee_old/content/home/accomplishments.md

   date_start = "2019-09-01"
   date_end = ""
   description = """
   For his excellent academic performance and devotion to the community.

-  He got a ranking of "Excellence" on all major classes, such as Computational Method,  Modelling and Control of High-Frequency Power Electronics Circuits, Digital Control System Analysis and Design, Design of Power Electronic Equipment, Scientific Writing, Power Semiconductor Devices and Application Criteria.
+  After continous efforts, he got a ranking of "Excellence" on all major classes, including:
+  * Computational Method
+  * Modelling and Control of High-Frequency Power Electronics Circuits
+  * Digital Control System Analysis and Design
+  * Design of Power Electronic Equipment
+  * Scientific Writing
+  * Power Semiconductor Devices and Application Criteria
   Meanwhile, he participated in the Chorus competition of the university as a male alto.
 Clumsy, but good enough to win a Team First Prize.
   """